 The interim financial statement provision for income taxes is different from the amounts computed by applying the United States federal statutory income tax rate of 21%.
-The Company's effective tax rate was 0.00% for each of the three months ended March 31, 2024 and 2023.
+The Company's effective tax rate was 0.00% for each of the three and nine months ended September 30, 2024 and 2023.
 The difference between the effective tax rate and the federal statutory rate of 21% was primarily due to the full valuation allowance recorded on the Company's net deferred tax assets.

-During the three months ended March 31, 2024, there were no material changes to the Company's uncertain tax positions.
+During the nine months ended September 30, 2024, there were no material changes to the Company's uncertain tax positions.

-In February 2023, the Company received notification from the Internal Revenue Service that our Archipelago joint venture was selected for audit for the 2021 tax year.
-The Company received a preliminary summary of examination changes during November 2023, is currently awaiting the Notice of Proposed Partnership Adjustment, and plans to accept the adjustments.
+In February 2023, the Company received notification from the Internal Revenue Service ("IRS") that our Archipelago joint venture was selected for audit for the 2021 tax year.
+The Company received the IRS Notice of Proposed Partnership Adjustment during the third quarter of 2024 and accepted the adjustments.
+The Company is now awaiting the IRS Final Partnership Adjustment ("FPA").
+Reception of the FPA will start a 45-day clock on making the push out election, to push the audit adjustments to the partners.
+Upon conclusion of the audit, Arcadia expects to adjust their balance of available tax net operating losses and have no penalties or interest due.
 The Company is currently not under audit for state purposes.

-13. Commitments and Contingencies
+14. Commitments and Contingencies